mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 server.run(config);
 {% endhighlight %}

-Inside the root of your app, invoke the following commands:
+Inside the root of your app, invoke the following commands, in order to install the required dependencies:

 {% highlight bash %}
 npm install express --save